Last updated on November 1, 2025

 Glimpse of Nature

 Glimpse of Nature never got a moment to shine in Modern for very good reason.
 Glimpse was the key piece of Elf combo decks since they appeared after Lorwyn and Shadowmoor.
-Glimpse allowed Elf decks to combo kill as early as turn 2 or 3 since each 1-drop Elf you played drew you another card while the Heritage Druid and Nettle Sentinel combo netted you mana each time.
+One of the best card-draw effects in green, Glimpse of Nature allowed Elf decks to combo kill as early as turn 2 or 3 since each 1-drop Elf you played drew you another card while the Heritage Druid and Nettle Sentinel combo netted you mana each time.

 Golgari Grave-Troll